qamro/Idea-City/README.md

 Idea City is not a todo app.
 Not a dashboard.
 Not a productivity tool.

-It is a **personal civilization** — an infinite canvas where your ideas, skills, goals, dreams, and achievements take physical form as buildings in a city only you can build.
+It is a **personal civilization**, an infinite canvas where your ideas, skills, goals, dreams, and achievements take physical form as buildings in a city only you can build.

 ---